 The brand has also moved its user manual to online to reduce its environmental impact.
 They've included a QR code that can easily be scanned with your smartphone to access everything you need to use register and maintain your new vac.
 It took just a matter of seconds for me to do this.
 Alternatively, you can just visit this link for quick access (opens in new tab) to everything you need to know about your purchase.

 Before putting the vac to the test, it needed a charge.
 This one does arrive with 20 percent of its (up to) 60-minute juice already which is clearly marked on a label attached to the bin.
 I made the most out of this to see if there really was 20 percent / 15 minutes of charge, and there were so happy days.
 We didn't get very far, though, so on it was with a full charge before equipping it with some accessories and setting some challenges.

 Once fully charged, about 4.5 hours, it was ready to start vacuuming across hard flooring, carpets, and rugs throughout the home.

 What is the Dyson Outsize like to use?

-Between the two of us, we've tested numerous vacuum cleaners in our time before getting to try the Outsize, especially with other Dyson products, noticing a distinct change from the V8 to the V10 to the product we see today.
+We've tested numerous vacuum cleaners in our time before getting to try the Outsize, especially with other Dyson vacuums, noticing a distinct change from the early V8 to the product we see today.
 This is in part to the Dyson DLS technology, which is able to immediately adjust suction according to the surface it senses.